thorpej/CoPicoVision/README.md

 ![CC BY-SA 4.0](https://i.creativecommons.org/l/by-sa/4.0/88x31.png)

 ## Project Status
+### Update - Nov 10, 2024
+I finally got a chance to get set up with some powered speakers (with a volume control) to get a better sense of how the audio section behaves.
+With the AudioEngine 2+ speakers I tested with, the noise isn't really that bad at all, and it definitely seems to be a property of the SN76489AN (placing my finger on top of the chip while running makes an audible different in the noise profile).

+I haven't yet bodged the audio section changes in revision 0.2 onto this revision 0.1 board.
+I really should try to do that soon and re-evaluate.

 ### Update - Oct 12, 2024
 I've updated the schematic and PCB to fix the swapped controller bug in the rev 0.1 boards, and bumped the revision to 0.2.